If you can’t find what you want, have it made.

 - Have one yard more fabric than you think you need if you’re supplying your own

-- Avoid wearing heavy or baggy clothing to fittings
+- Avoid wearing heavy/baggy clothes to fittings

 - Make sure to wear the underwear you would wear with that particular piece to ensure that it fits and looks right